 - Ankle rotation.
 Slowly warm up your ankles while sitting by rotating them.
 Ankles are essential for your balance as you age and can be impacted by arthritis.
 This simple stretch can help keep them strong.

-- Seated hip stretch.
-Our hips need lots of love as we age.
+- Seated hip stretch. as we age.
 Sit down and gently pull up one leg over the other by leaving one ankle resting on your thigh or knee.
 Let your hips relax and hold for 20-30 seconds before alternating.